andrewnaeve/Public-Entity-Recognition/README.md

 ```

 ## Usage
+This example scans a tweet by Donald Trump, finds that Toyota Motor is a match, and brings back stock info.
+Note that the package is case sensitive.
 ```javascript
 var entity = require('public-entity-recognition');
 var scan = entity.per('Toyota Motor said will build a new plant in Baja, Mexico, to build Corolla cars for U.S. NO WAY!
 Build plant in U.S. or pay big border tax.');